thuzax/dowloader-splot-instances/README.md

 The file *xml-links* is an example of \<keys-file>.
 The identifications were collected on October 09 of 2019.

-## Author
+## Authors

-Arthur Henrique Sousa Cruz
+Arthur Henrique Sousa Cruz (github.com/thuzax)
+Eduardo Fernando de Lima (github.com/limaeduardo)